Vancouver Internet

 Novus

 Novus can be one of the best Vancouver internet choices if your condo or apartment building is connected.
-It is especially worth checking in high-rise and mixed-use buildings around Downtown, Yaletown, Coal Harbour, False Creek, Olympic Village, and nearby Metro Vancouver town centres.
-Skip it as a first check if you live in a detached house or your building is not on the Novus network.
+It is especially worth checking in high rise and mixed use buildings around Downtown, Yaletown, Coal Harbour, False Creek, Olympic Village, and nearby Metro Vancouver town centres.
+Novus says its internet plans include unlimited data and symmetrical speeds, with 1 Gig and 2.5 Gig only in buildings that support those tiers.

 2.5 Gbps